 I received so many messages from people who want to put money away for retirement but are hesitant to invest in the stock market for different reasons.
 Many simply don’t know how, while others are scared of the stock market’s volatility.
 Luckily for us Filipinos, the government is implementing programs to help those who want to prepare for retirement.
 So far, we have the Personal Equity and Retirement Account or PERA, the SSS Flexi Fund for overseas Filipino workers, SSS PESO Fund for all SSS members, and Pag-IBIG MP2.
-In this article, I will compare two of these
+In this article, I will compare two of these government-backed investment

 When you ask Koreans which place you should visit if you’re interested in their country’s history, they would unanimously tell you to go to Gyeongju, located in North Gyeongsang Province.
 Gyeongju was the capital of the Silla Dynasty which ruled the Korean Peninsula more than 2,000 years ago.
 Then called Seorabeol, it was the center of political and cultural life in the peninsula and home of beautiful Korean Buddhist art originating from Korea’s earliest history.
 Because of this, the ancient history, art, and artifacts of Gyeongju are distinct from the Joseon heritage that we usually see and experience in

 I enjoy reading financial blogs and learning from the experiences and opinions of people who have the same interests as I do.
 Because I had nobody to teach me how to achieve my financial and investing goals in real-life, I feel a certain connection with people who share their journey to financial independence with the public (and me) through their blogs.
 I’ve been reading blogs for years and I’ve seen financial blogs come and go.
 Some showed great promise in the beginning then fizzled out.
-Some became so popular that their writers moved on to greater and better things
+Some became so popular that their writers moved on to greater and better things like

 Join hundreds of readers who receive weekly updates on the latest tea on escaping poverty and achieving FIRE (financial independence and early retirement) in the Philippines.